isadri/inception/README.md

 A cleanly installed Docker host has no images in its local repository.

-The process of getting images onto a Docker host is called *pulling*.
-So, if you want the latest Debian image on your Docker host, you’d have to *pull* it.
+The process of getting images onto a Docker host is called *pulling an image*.
+So, if you want, for example, the latest Debian image on your Docker host, you’d have to *pull* it.
 To pull a Debian image with the latest version, use the following command:

 ```bash
 $ docker pull debian:latest